 A Post nuptial agreement is similar to a prenuptial agreement except that you and you partner enter into the contract once you are married/civil partnership

-Pre and post nuptial agreements are increasingly worthwhile if you have assets you want to ring-fence/protect against any future financial claims made by your spouse/civil partner.
+Post and pre-nuptial agreements are increasingly worthwhile if you have assets you want to ring-fence/protect against any future financial claims made by your spouse/civil partner.
 They are like an insurance policy and can also be used to protect assets likely to be received by way of future inheritance and to protect your interests if you are marrying or have married/entered into a civil partnership for a second or subsequent time.

-Over the last five years the higher courts in England and Wales have increasingly taken into account the provisions of pre and post nuptial agreements in financial proceedings associated with marital breakdown.
-The court considers not why a party should be bound by them, but the burden is on the party proving why they should not be bound by them,
+Over the last five years the higher courts in England and Wales have increasingly taken into account the provisions of post and pre-nuptial agreements in financial proceedings associated with marital breakdown.
+The court considers not why a party should be bound by them, but the burden is on the party proving why they should not be bound by them.

-How can I make sure my agreement is binding?
+How can I make you pre-nuptial agreement binding?

 - There has been an exchange of full and frank financial disclosure between the parties prior to entering into the terms of the agreement.